labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step3.md

     print(f"Cost: {s.cost()} (type: {type(s.cost()).__name__})")
 ```

-Run this file to see the results:
+After you've created the `decimal_stock.py` file with the above code, you need to run it to see the results.
+Open your terminal and follow these steps:

 ```bash
 cd ~/project
 python decimal_stock.py
 ```

-You should see output similar to:
+You should see output similar to this:

 ```
 DStock: AA